benjamincrozat/legacy-blog/README.md

 &nbsp;

-I feel obligated to mention that my success is certainly not because of my tech stack.
-I just wanted to own my piece of real estate on the web.
-If you also want to create your blog, I don't recommend anything I did.
+I feel obligated to mention that my relative success is not correlated to my tech stack.
+I just want to own my piece of real estate online and do whatever I want with it.
+If you also want to create your blog, I don't recommend to copy and paste anything I did.
 The code is not ideal, and we all have different needs.
 But if you're curious, there you go, enjoy!

 ## Before you proceed

-If you are here to see how I'm doing with SEO, you will be disappointed.
+You will be disappointed if you are here to see how I'm doing with SEO.
 SEO is about producing content matching popular search requests.
 [I wrote about my SEO journey](https://benjamincrozat.com/seo-case-study).
-As long as your website isn't complete garbage, you can rank your pages and I recommend you to not overthink it.
+You can rank your pages as long as your website isn't complete garbage.
+I recommend you not overthink it.

 ## What you will learn